aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/tab-stop/insert-or-update-paragraph-tab-stop-in-a-document/_index.md

 weight: 40
 ---

-This REST API allows you to Insert or update the paragraph tab stop in a document.
-Please note that the SDKs of this cloud API are available in *Python, C#, Java, Ruby, PHP, Node.js, Android, Swift,* and *Go* languages.
+This REST API inserts or updates a paragraph tab stop.

 ## REST API